kammitama5/kammitama5.github.io/_posts/2021-7-06-Monday-July-6th.md

 - Something as simple as "vision".
 Where are we going?
 I'm beginning to think that my parents are right; it may be a talent that is in short supply.

 ## I'm on a break
 - I'm actually reviewing a thing and took a break to write a post.
 Because why not.
-I usually do a couple read-throughs, which mean I take a bit longer, but I know it takes a lot to write these, so I want to give feedback.
+I usually do a couple read-throughs, which means I take a bit longer, but I know it takes a lot to write these, so I want to give feedback.
 I have another pending to look at, as well (I'm sorry!
 I'm only one human!)
 I will get to that when I can (probably by latest end of this upcoming weekend).